tredontho/purescript-book/text/chapter8.md

 ## Folding With Monads

-As an example of working with monads abstractly, this section will present a function which works with any type constructor in the `Monad` type class.
-This should serve to solidify the intuition that monadic code corresponds to programming "in a larger language" with side-effects, and also illustrate the generality which programming with monads brings.
+As an example of working with monads abstractly, this section will present a function that works with any type constructor in the `Monad` type class.
+This should solidify the intuition that monadic code corresponds to programming "in a larger language" with side-effects, and also illustrate the generality which programming with monads brings.

 The function we will write is called `foldM`.
-It generalizes the `foldl` function that we met earlier to a monadic context.
+It generalizes the `foldl` function we met earlier to a monadic context.
 Here is its type signature:

 ```hs
 foldM :: forall m a b.
 Monad m => (a -> b -> m a) -> a -> List b -> m a